9 States With the Least Crowded Hiking Trails

 Mount Mitchell Summit, photo credit–Bret Love and Mary Gabbett

-Apart from the Appalachian Trail, you can find some uncrowded hiking trails in the Nantahala National Forest, the Blue Ridge Mountains in Pisgah National Forest, and the lesser-known Stone Mountain State Park.
+Apart from the Appalachian Trail, there are some uncrowded hiking trails in the Nantahala National Forest, the Blue Ridge Mountains in Pisgah National Forest, and the lesser-known Stone Mountain State Park. ย

 5. New Mexico